vkurichenko/dls-detection-project/README.md

 7. Images are saved to `/app/static/images`.
 Also you can download them via `Download` button.
 8. Enjoy!

 # Future improvements
 1. Web page will be changed so that its elements fit different screen sizes.
-2. Docker image will be created, so that the app runs in isolated container.
+2. App code will be changed so that the first run of the image detection does not take longer than consequent ones.